 We recognise the impact the current situation is having on you, your club and your members.
 Your health and wellbeing are of the upmost importance and we are here to support you.

-As mentioned in our previous message to clubs and coaches, this dedicated page will provide clubs with guidance and signposting for help that is available.
+This dedicated page will provide clubs with guidance and signposting for help that is available.
 As the situation in the UK changes, we will update this page with new developments and announcements.

 We have created a dedicated COVID-zone on the website which can be found here.

-We are also collating resources (tools and templates) designed to support coaches clubs as they create their own Return to Fencing Plans.
+We are also collating resources (tools and templates) designed to support coaches and clubs as they create their own Return to Fencing Plans.
 They can be found here.

 Also check out all latest COVID-19 news and announcements here.

-1. Keep up to date and follow the government advice relevant to your Home Nation
+1. Keep up to date and follow the government advice relevant to your Home Nation.

-Restrictions is easing at different rates in different ways in different Home Nations.
+Restrictions are easing at different rates in different ways in different Home Nations.
 Devolved governments have different approaches and in some cases clear frameworks and advance notice of expected changes.
 In other cases there will be the need to react to government advice and update our advice and guidance in response.
 So it is important to keep up to date with the latest advice for the Home Nation that you are based in.

 As part of your plans to reopen it is important to involve everyone that you would normally rely on to run your club.